 Here is a handy chart to help you with cooking times.

-What to serve with Beer and Butter Turkey
+What to serve with this Beer Turkey Recipe

 - Slow Cooker Mashed Potatoes